lolpez/days-without-Half-Life-3/README.md

 * **Luis Daniel** - *Developer*

 ## License
-This project is licensed under the Apache License - see the [LICENSE.md](LICENSE) file for details
+This project is licensed under the Apache License - see the [LICENSE.md](LICENSE) file for details.

+Valve, the Valve logo, Half-Life, the Half-Life logo, the Lambda logo, are registered trademarks of Valve Corporation.
+All other trademarks are property of their respective owners.

 ## Acknowledgments